metodos-variables-estaticos-en-typescript

 console.log(Configuration.MAX_ATTEMPTS); // Output: 5

 In this example, API_URL and MAX_ATTEMPTS are static variables defined within the Configuration class.
-These variables can be accessed directly through the class, without the need to instantiate it.
+These variables can be accessed directly through the class, without needing to instantiate it.

 Inheritance of Static Methods